squidfunk/karma-viewport/README.md

 ### Limitations

-This plugin relies on karma executing your test inside an `iframe`, which is the default.
-See the section on `client.useIframe` in the [configuration guide][3] for more information.
+This plugin relies on Karma executing all tests inside an `iframe`, which is enabled by default through `client.useIframe`.
+See the section in the [configuration guide][3] for more information.

+Furthermore, the `debug` context is patched and wrapped inside an `iframe`, so debugging works as well.
+This may interfere with code that relies on running within the parent window.

   [3]: http://karma-runner.github.io/1.0/config/configuration-file.html